Tuesday, August 26, 2008

 to this article.

 I have taken this opportunity to edit and rewrite the essay, but I have also tried to retain its original content and style.
 Its analytical style operates under the school practice commonly referred to or called, explanation du text.
 The only bibliographical source I use here comes from a book commonly entitled, PLUTARCH'S LIVES.
-I see, Project
+I see, Project Gutenberg uses the Arthur Hugh Clough edition, which has the original John Dryden translation from the Greek and the Project calls its online version, Plutarch: Lives of the noble Grecians and Romans.

 I remember one of my professors of classics commenting that what we really knew about these figures from the ancient world could be written on the back of a postage stamp.
 I will have more to say about my academic training and my professors of classics later in this series on sex in antiquity.
 The triumph of Christianity and barbarian invasions of Europe meant the destruction of the greater part of the ancient world's literature.
 Very little of these ancient primary sources remain.
 For Sparta this central fact proves doubly true since even the archaeological evidence is scant.
 The ancient Spartans were interested in military might, not monuments and architecture.
 But there is no doubt that Plutarch does retain both the book knowledge, then extant in the ancient world libraries, and what was preserved in the oral tradition.
 So it is to his Lycurgus that I turn to abstract the quality and meaning of life under the Spartan constitution.